At Pitcheroak we aim to:

 Role play: Allows children to act out and make sense of real-life situations that may affect their feelings.
 It can encourage children to explore, investigate and experiment with their emotions.

 Creative Art and Crafts: This approach can help children process their emotions especially if their communication skills are limited, for example drawing what they look like when they are happy, angry or sad.
-Children often feel safe to talk whilst being involved in a craft session, allowing an opportunity for them to talk and express their feelings.
+Children often feel safe to talk whilst being involved in a craft session, allowing an opportunity for them to talk and express their feelings freely.